-TOKYO, July 4 (Reuters) - Asian stocks slipped on Wednesday on heightened anxieties about Sino-U.S. trade tensions ahead Washington's end-of-week deadline to impose tariffs on Chinese imports while the yuan rebounded after China's central bank moved to calm nervous investors.
+TOKYO, July 4 (Reuters) - Asian stocks slipped on Wednesday on the spectre of a Sino-U.S. trade war ahead of an end-of-week deadline for U.S. tariffs on $34 billion worth of Chinese imports while the yuan stabilised after China's central bank moved to calm nervous investors.

-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.25 percent, a day after it hit a nine-month low.
-Japan's Nikkei erased earlier losses to stand flat by late afternoon.
+MSCI's broadest index of Asia-Pacific shares outside Japan edged down 0.2 percent, a day after it hit a nine-month low.
+Japan's Nikkei lost 0.7 percent.